 For most cyclists, a 90-minute yoga class that ends in a nap is not a realistic daily commitment.
 But there is one simple sequence that takes very little time and can be repeated to establish a daily practice easily.
 Commonly referred to as a Sun Salutation, this sequence is fundamental to all branches (styles) of yoga as it represents the basic, full-body opening.

 The secret weapon in breathing efficiency is belly breathing – the ability to recruit your diaphragm to push as much air in and out of your lungs as possible.
 A lot of time spent sitting hunched in front of a TV or computer can make your diaphragm weaker and promotes shallow chest breathing.
 That’s why you will have to practice sending your breath to your belly to expand the abdomen and exercise the diaphragm muscle.

-One of the top secret benefits of a Yoga practice is becoming more aware of what your body “is” and “is not” capable of.
-This will help improve your performance, and reduce likelihood of injury.
+One of the top-secret benefits of Yoga practice is becoming more aware of what your body “is” and “is not” capable of.
+This will help improve your performance and reduce the likelihood of injury.